-The fall season in Greater Palm Springs is known as one of the best times of the year to visit the Southern California oasis.
-From taking advantage of awesome hotel packages and deals to enjoying incredible weather and season-specific activities, Greater Palm Springs is where you need to be at this autumn.
+The fall season in Greater Palm Springs is one of the best times of the year to visit the Southern California oasis.
+From taking advantage of awesome hotel packages and deals to enjoying incredible weather and season-specific activities, Greater Palm Springs is where you need to be this autumn.

 Read on to discover seven reasons why visiting Greater Palm Springs in the fall is the quintessential time to discover the region.

 As the fall season progresses in this Southern California oasis, the weather begins to dip down to cooler temperatures, making for pleasantly sunny days and cooler nights.
 You'll be able to enjoy a near-perfect day when strolling through downtown Palm Springs, as well as while meandering through the El Paseo Shopping District and the distinct shops and eateries in Old Town La Quinta.
 You can also enjoy fresh-from-the-field flavors from one of several certified farmers markets happening every Friday, Saturday, and Sunday.
 For a true locavore experience, don't miss out on trying a date shake, created with dates cultivated in Greater Palm Springs.
 We recommend the date shakes at Shields Date Gardens.
 Interested in learning more about the sweet-but-nutritious fruit?
 You can even visit a date farm during your stay.